How to File a Roof Leak Insurance Claim

 • Hotels, Air B&Bs, and other temporary housing if your home is uninhabitable.

-Keep in mind that insurance companies have a vested interest in downplaying the costs and keeping the total payout down.
-Get a few estimates from local pros, too—it’ll help you assess if you’re being jerked around and give you hard evidence in case you need to fight back
+Keep in mind that insurance companies have a vested interest in downplaying the costs and keeping their costs in check.
+Get a few estimates from local pros; it’ll help you assess if you’re being jerked around and give you hard evidence in case you need to fight back.

 Show Insurers You're Committed With Roof Maxx